USS Edwards (DD-619): 1944

 On 3 March, she arrived at Majuro off which she patrolled as well as screening strikes on Mili Atoll in the Marshall Islands and in the Palaus by aircraft carriers of the 5th Fleet.
 In April, she guarded the carriers as they launched air attacks on New Guinea in coordination with the Hollandia landings.
-Edwards also figured in the attack on Truk of 29–30 April.
+Edwards also featured in the attack on Truk of 29–30 April.

 From 12 May to 18 August, Edwards' destroyer division formed the Eastern Marshalls Patrol Group.
 They patrolled off the Japanese-held atolls of Mili, Jaluit, Maloelap, and Wotje to keep the enemy from receiving assistance or evacuating.
 On 22 May, she joined Bancroft to put several enemy batteries on Wotje out of action.

 Again off Wotje on 27 June, she ignored shore fire to rescue downed aviators drifting toward shore.
 The rescued aviators were from a Marine F4U Corsair that had crashed into the ocean.
 A Navy PBY Catalina already had been shot down by Japanese fighter aircraft while attempting to rescue the Marines.
-In the face of fierce shore fire, a launch boat of six men from Edwards (Lieutenant, junior garde Harold Mann, CPhM Emery Pensak, MoMM1c Andrew Stein Elliott, SM2c John Joseph Crane, Coxswn James Joseph Gonsalves & S1c Richard Stanley) rescued the Marine Corsair aviators without casualty."
+In the face of fierce shore fire, a launch boat of six men from Edwards (Lieutenant, junior garde Harold Mann, CPhM Emery Pensak, MoMM1c Andrew Stein Elliott, SM2c John Joseph Crane, Coxswn James Joseph Gonsalves & S1c Richard Stanley) rescued the Marine Corsair aviators without casualty.
 These six men from the Edwards received the Navy & Marine Corps Medal for their heroism.